MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity.md

 ## Troubleshooting

 Credentials raise exceptions either when they fail to authenticate or cannot execute authentication.
-When credentials fail to authenticate, the`ClientAuthenticationException` is raised and it has a `message` attribute that describes why authentication failed.
-When this exception is raised by `ChainedTokenCredential`, the chained execution of underlying list of credentials is stopped.
+When credentials fail to authenticate, the `ClientAuthenticationException` is raised and it has a `message` attribute that describes why authentication failed.
+When `ChainedTokenCredential` raises this exception, the chained execution of underlying list of credentials is stopped.

-When credentials cannot execute authentication due to one of the underlying resources required by the credential being unavailable on the machine, the`CredentialUnavailableException` is raised and it has a `message` attribute that describes why the credential is unavailable for authentication execution .
-When this exception is raised by `ChainedTokenCredential`, the message collects error messages from each credential in the chain.
+When credentials cannot execute authentication because one of the underlying resources required by the credential is unavailable on the machine, the`CredentialUnavailableException` is raised and it has a `message` attribute that describes why the credential is unavailable for authentication execution.
+When `ChainedTokenCredential` raises this exception, the message collects error messages from each credential in the chain.

 ## Next Steps

 This article has introduced the Azure Identity functionality available in the Azure SDK for Java.
-It has spoken about the `DefaultAzureCredential` being commonly-used and appropriate in many cases.
+It has spoken about the `DefaultAzureCredential` being commonly used and appropriate in many cases.
 In the links below, readers are encouraged to explore other ways of authenticating using the Azure Identity library, and to learn more about the `DefaultAzureCredential`:

 * [Azure authentication in development environments](java-sdk-identity-dev-env-auth.md)
 * [Authenticating applications hosted in Azure](java-sdk-identity-azure-hosted-auth.md)